markusmoenig/Eldiron/Readme.md

 # Eldiron - Classic RPG Creation

 Eldiron is a creator for classic RPGs written in Rust.
+Eldiron v1 will be able to create games similar to Ultima 4 and 5 but with a modern twist and features.

 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs) [![version](https://img.shields.io/badge/version-0.1-red.svg)](https://shields.io/) [![macOS](https://svgshare.com/i/ZjP.svg)](https://svgshare.com/i/ZjP.svg) [![Windows](https://svgshare.com/i/ZhY.svg)](https://svgshare.com/i/ZhY.svg) [![Linux](https://svgshare.com/i/Zhy.svg)](https://svgshare.com/i/Zhy.svg)

-Eldiron v1 will be able to create games similar to Ultima 4 and 5 but with a modern twist and features.

 The game creator (which contains the game engine) is cross platform and should run on all Desktops.
 The game engine will work on Desktops but also on iOS and Android devices and any other device Rust compiles on.
 It is designed from the ground up to be extremely portable.

-Eldiron comes with a range of freely usable tilemaps for environment and characters, however you can of course use your own tilemaps, instructions in the Wiki which serves as the main documentation hub.
+Eldiron comes with a range of freely usable tilemaps for environment and characters, however you can of course use your own tilemaps, see the instructions below.

-The game engine contains a client and a server modules, although currently no multi-player options exist yet, the code has been written with multi-player support in mind from the ground up.
+The game engine contains a client and server modules, although currently no multi-player options exist yet, the code has been written with multi-player support in mind from the ground up.

 Join the community on [Discord](https://discord.gg/ybfTnqy8).